Next Weekend:

 We’re not planning any strenuous summit hikes, but the afternoon wild singing walks are likely to be between 3 and 6 miles with some ascents, so you need to be reasonably fit.
 We'll travel like a wolf pack, with our strongest walkers leading from the back, so no-one gets left behind!

-We’re delighted to be joined by mountain leader / photographer Nick Landells and his team to look after us while out hiking, with trips planned to sing at some amazing spots in the Borrowdale valley, including the cave where the Borrowdale hermit Millican Dalton lived and the astonishing Bowder Stone.
+We’re delighted to be joined by mountain leader / photographer Nick Landells and his team to look after us while out hiking, with trips planned to sing at some amazing spots in the Borrowdale valley, we’re not short of amazing places to visit!

 Schedule